Foods To Avoid With Dust Mite Allergy: A Complete Guide

 Key Takeaways

-• Dust mite allergies can trigger food reactions through cross-reactive proteins, especially tropomyosin
+• Dust mite allergies can trigger food reactions through cross-reactive proteins, especially tropomyosin.

-• Shellfish and crustaceans are the primary foods to avoid due to shared allergen proteins
+• Shellfish and crustaceans are the primary foods to avoid due to shared allergen proteins with dust mites.

-• Cross-reactivity affects approximately 15-20% of people with dust mite allergies
+• Cross-reactivity affects approximately 15-20% of people with dust mite allergies.

 Understanding Dust Mite Food Cross-Reactivity